andresilveira1/dt-money/README.md

 ## Introduction

-<p>This app was used to train new and old concepts as the hooks, State, Effect, Context and Callback.
+This app was used to train new and old concepts as the hooks, State, Effect, Context and Callback.
 Looking for more performance the [useContextSelector](https://github.com/dai-shi/use-context-selector) has used to replace useContext.
-I understand that there is not a real problem with app, but i wanted learn more about performance.</p>
+I understand that there is not a real problem with app, but i wanted learn more about performance.

 <p>The faker back-end json-server was used here.</p>